Ashwin7mak/qbui/ui/client-react/src/assets/css/readme.md

 # Introduction
 The purpose of this document is to layout best practices when writing CSS for QuickBase.
 QuickBase is now built with some Bootstrap for React components using a Sass preprocessor for the re-architecture project.

+# Lint Tools

+The CSS/Sass linting tool will run as part of the normal code standards grunt tasks (`$ grunt test` or `$ grunt codeStandards`).
+The CSS/Sass linting tool can be run separately by running `$ grunt linStyles`.

+The CSS/Sass linting tool will only report errors and will not display warnings.
+If you need to see both errors and warnings in the console output, you can use `$ grunt lintStyles:all`.

 # Architecture

 Sass files are stored in the same folder as the related component.
 For example, inside of the `fieldValueEditor` folder